mitchmcnaughton/readme-creator/README.md

     MIT

 ## Questions
-    If you have any questions, please feel free to reach out to me at [mitch.mcnaughton3@gmail.com](mailto:mitch.mcnaughton3@gmail.com).
-You can also find more of my work on [GitHub](https://github.com/undefined).
+    If you have any questions, please feel free to reach out to me at mitch.mcnaughton3@gmail.com.
+To see my other work visit (https://github.com/mitchmcnaughton).